-6 Misconceptions About healthier cooking
+7 Misconceptions About healthy cooking

 Myth 1: Healthy Cooking Takes Too Much Time

 This is one of the top reasons people feel there’s no point to healthier cooking.
 Like any new thing you pursue, there is a learning curve.
-While healthy cooking may take a little longer at the start if you’re new to basic cooking techniques, once you learn the fundamentals, like knife skills, and easy recipes, like homemade nut milk, the prep and cooking time will fly by.
+While healthy cooking may take a little longer at the start if you’re new to basic cooking techniques, once you learn the fundamentals, such as knife skills, and easy recipes, like homemade nut milk, the prep and cooking time will fly by.

 Recipe selection is key to saving time in the kitchen, too.
 If you plan to cook a recipe that takes three hours and requires 40 different ingredients, of course it’s going to eat up a ton of your time.
 Opting for recipes with minimal ingredients (or freestyling it without a recipe), as well as doing some light prep ahead of time, quickens the process.

 We are also living in an era with so many wonderful tools and equipment to make our lives easier, like slow cookers and the Instant Pot, where we don’t have to be chained to the stove to enjoy a delicious meal.

 Yes, it’s necessary to devote some time to cooking from scratch – it won’t magically happen unless you actually prioritize your schedule – but there are so many ways to spend that time in the kitchen wisely, which is something we delve into in much more detail in The Culinary Nutrition Expert Program.